NicoBrun/ada2017/project/README.md

 # A list of internal milestones up until project milestone 2
 * Define the useful feature
-* Select the categories of product we want to analyse (Amazon has 24 categories of item)
+* Select the categories of product we want to analyze (Amazon has 24 categories of item)
 * Import data per category, add useful tracking informations, and merge together all selected categories
 * Clean the data
-* Think about how to presents the project in term of data visualisation
+* Think about how to present the project in term of data visualization
 * Have our first results